 HISTORY OF FESTIVAL HALL - BEHIND THE SCENES

 Festival Hall, the largest performing arts centre in the Ottawa Valley, is the area's showcase for a wide variety of cultural events spotlighting both local and visiting talent.
 This 600 seat theatre is host to music, dance, theatre, recitals, lectures and fine art exhibits for audiences of all ages, reflecting the rich cultural diversity of the Ottawa Valley.
-Opening thirty eight years ago in 1979, it was managed by an outside group for the past twenty-seven of those years.
+Opening forty years ago in 1979, it was managed by an outside group for the past twenty-seven of those years.
 In 2012, a new vision for the Theatre has revived its stagnant status quo, creating an arts space that is beginning its rebirth as a vibrant venue.
-Festival Hall is home to Streetlight Theatre Company, Pembroke Symphony Orchestra, Kiwanis Music Festival, UTurn and the Sears Drama Festival.
+Festival Hall is home to Streetlight Theatre Company, Pembroke Symphony Orchestra, Kiwanis Music Festival.
 A number of other user groups including dance troupes, Algonquin College Speaker’s Series and independent promoters also make use of the facility.
-During the past two years the Director has also brought film, variety shows, the Canadian Comedy Awards Funniest Person in the Valley Semi Final, plays, speakers series, Sing a Longs, Salute to the Troops and many other events to life in the theatre.
+During the past six years the Director has also brought Toronto International Film Festival events, variety shows, the Canadian Comedy Awards Funniest Person in the Valley Semi Final, plays, speakers series, Sing a Longs, Salute to the Troops and many other events to life in the theatre.

 The Centre for the arts and its theatre form part of what is now the Equinoxe School property.
 It is leased by a municipal Consortium (joint venture of the Town of Petawawa, the City of Pembroke and the Township of Laurentian Valley) and its operations were previously outsourced to a not for profit contractor to provide management services.
 The Theatre has grown from a volunteer and sponsor driven organization to one which has full time staff in addition to its host of volunteers.
 Its growth makes it necessary to move from an Operational to a Results Based Business Model in addition to gaining its own governance independent of the mandate and mission of any management service contractor.

 Prior to May 2012, the hall housed an average 6 productions/rentals a year.
-From May 2012 to May 2017 total amount of theatre patrons will reach over 80,000 who have enjoyed over one hundred productions.
+From May 2012 to present the total amount of theatre patrons will reach over 200,000 who have enjoyed over five hundred productions.
 Stats show that 31 percent of attendees have come from outside the area, lending itself to tourism and economic development.